VoteIT/voteit.core/docs/tutorials/poll_plugin.rst

   .. code-block :: py

     def handle_close(self):
+        #self.context here is the poll object
         votes = self.context.get_content(content_type = 'Vote')
+        if not votes:
+            raise ValueError("Need at least one vote")
+        #Note that this will cause an error if no votes exist.
         winner_vote = choice(votes)
         winner_uid = winner_vote.get_vote_data()['proposal']
         result = dict(
             winner = winner_uid,
             total_votes = len(votes),
         )
+        #The result must be stored in the attribute poll_result.
         self.context.poll_result = result

  * ``self.context`` is always the poll object.
 It's the only valid object to adapt for a